Total Hip replacement(posterior approach): Cemented Exeter/Contemporary (Stryker)

-Learn the Total Hip replacement: Cemented Exeter/Contemporary (Stryker)by a posterior approach surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Total Hip replacement: Cemented Exeter/Contemporary (Stryker)by a posterior approach surgical procedure.
+Learn the Total Hip replacement(posterior approach): Cemented Exeter/Contemporary (Stryker) surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Total Hip replacement(posterior approach): Cemented Exeter/Contemporary (Stryker) surgical procedure.

 A cemented total hip replacement should be considered in the elderly population.
 It is forgiving to the ageing skeleton which is reflected in the fact that there is a lower risk of fracture of both the acetabular and femoral bone when compared to uncemented designs.

 The Exeter cemented stem has excellent survivorship, reported as 100% at 17 years (Carrington et al), and is a polished, double tapered cemented stem which has an ODEP* 13A star rating.

 The contemporary cup has excellent survival (Magges et al).
 Options for both a ceramic or metal head are available and where possible a 32mm head is favoured to reduce dislocation rates.

 Carrington et al. J Bone Joint Surg Br.
 2009 Jun;91(6):730-7.

 The first 325 Exeter Universal stems implanted at the originating centre were reviewed, and using an endpoint